hasibmlp/shopify-cms-app/README.md

 # shopify-cms-app
-CSM app built in shopify apps, remix, react
+CSM app built in shopify apps, using remix and react